Guide, Updated 18 May 2026

 How postcode catchment actually works

 The gov.uk practical test booking service indexes every UK test centre by latitude and longitude, then computes the straight-line distance from the candidate postcode centroid.
-The 6 nearest centres are returned in ascending distance order, regardless of pass rate, wait time, or route profile.
+The 6 nearest centres are returned in ascending distance order, regardless of pass rate, wait time or route profile.
 The candidate sees a list that looks like a recommendation; it is a geographic ranking only.
-The candidate who sorts the same 6 by pass rate at /tools/pass-rate-finder sees a different order, and that second order is the one that matters for booking decisions.
-The 12-mile median catchment radius for urban postcodes means a typical candidate has a genuine choice among 6 centres without travelling absurd distances on test day.
+The candidate who sorts the same 6 centres by 2024-25 pass rate at /tools/pass-rate-finder sees a different order, and the second order is the one that matters for booking decisions.
+The 6 to 12 mile catchment radius for urban postcodes means a typical urban candidate has a genuine choice among 6 centres without travelling absurd distances on test day.

 The catchment is asymmetric.
 A candidate in central London sits within 8 miles of 6 centres; a candidate in mid-Wales might have only 2 centres within 30 miles.
 Coastal postcodes face the same constraint: half the catchment circle falls in the sea.
 The system returns whatever is geographically nearest, so a Scarborough postcode might list a centre in Bridlington 22 miles south because Hull and York are further still.
 Rural learners typically have 2 to 4 real options and a wider average drive time per option; the trade-off becomes pass rate versus travel.